QTC-IQAC/NEMAT/README.md

 Remember to load GROMACS using `JOBmodules` if it's a module or manually.
 More modules can be loaded, but only GROMACS is strictly necessary.

 On the other hand, it is important that the GROMACS executable `gmx` exists.
 If you only have `gmx_mpi` as an executable, the program will fail.
+If you want to rapidly change the simulation time of the production (md) or the transitions (ti), you can use the `mdtime` and `titime` parameters, respectively.
+When running the preparation, the times will automatically update.
+If these parameters are not set, the values of the _mdppath_ files will be used.

 Other options for the input file are: